Bexar County Arts Internship Program

 The Bexar County Arts Internship is a creative workforce development program designed to give undergraduate students meaningful on the job training and experiences working with a non-profit arts organization.

-Students develop a more comprehensive understanding of how the arts benefit our community while practicing real world applications of business skills that increase their confidence in applying them to their careers.
+Students develop a more comprehensive understanding of how the arts benefit our community while practicing real world applications of business skills that increase their confidence in applying them to their career.

 "I learned a lot this summer, particularly how an arts nonprofit works and how we have to do a lot with a little in terms of money and resources.
 I’ve gotten really good at asking people for free things, especially my parents.
 I’ve also worked with so many amazing people who didn’t once yell at me.
 Most importantly, I’ve reaffirmed many times over the importance of art institutions like Artpace, the positive effect we have on artists and the community, and how necessary a place like Artpace is, where artists can have a space to simply create.
 My internship at Artpace was an experience I will continue to carry with me and reflect upon."